Contact me using the contact form on the website. We will arrange an introductory lesson where we can go through your wishes on learning music.

 I bill by e-mail after every 4 lessons.

-The student must report cancellation or rescheduling of a lesson as soon as possible, but no later than 6 pm the day before (unless there is an acute illness).
-I charge 50% of the lesson fee for subsequent or unannounced absences because I can no longer arrange a new lesson to replace the cancellation.
+The student must report cancellation or rescheduling of a lesson as soon as possible, but no later than 6 pm the weekday before (unless there is an acute illness).
+Subsequent or unannounced absences will be charged fully because I can no longer arrange a new lesson to replace the cancellation.